-As specialists in payroll outsourcing in Singapore, we can tell you that processing payroll isn’t as easy as you may think.
+As a payroll service provider in Singapore, we can tell you that processing payroll isn’t as easy as you may think.

 There are a lot of things to consider and a lot of admin involved, the kind of admin that sometimes gets in the way of more important activities that will help to grow your business.
 This is where outsourcing your payroll is beneficial.